iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> I used this app on my Huawei P10 Lite and it worked amazing.
+I'm about half way through the 9 week programme and I got a new phone for my birthday, a P30 Pro, and it doesn't work.
+In the help section it doesn't list my phone or it's EMUI so it doesn't look like it's compatible with the newer versions.
+Hopefully they will update the app at some point.
+It's so disappointing.<br> :date: __2020-12-04 20:46:44__

+> app keeps crashing mid run. waste of time<br> :date: __2020-12-02 20:12:29__

+> Very good when it doesn't crash.
+So annoying when the app crashes half way through a run.
+It never completes a run now.
+At least I do.<br> :date: __2020-11-30 20:00:50__

 > Crashes unexpectedly constantly and therefore making it pretty unusable.<br> :date: __2020-11-26 23:02:15__